apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Or it could be decision made by scheduler (such as preemption or timeout). repeated AllocationRelease releasedAllocations = 3;

+  // Released allocation asks(placeholder), when the placeholder allocation times out repeated AllocationAskRelease releasedAllocationAsks = 4;

-  // Rejected allocation requests repeated RejectedAllocationAsk rejectedAllocations = 4;
+  // Rejected allocation requests repeated RejectedAllocationAsk rejectedAllocations = 5;

   // Suggested node update.
   // This could include: